Pfizer, J&J scrap Alzheimer's studies as drug fails

 Pfizer shares fell 3 percent to $23.54, J&J shares slid 1.2 percent to $68, and Eli Lilly shares were down 2.2 percent to $42.75 in extended trading.

-Additional reporting by Ben Hirschler in London, Susan Kelly and Julie Steenhuysen in Chicago, and Anna Yukhananov in Washington; editing by Matthew Lewis, Richard Chang and Mark Potter
+Additional reporting by Susan Kelly and Julie Steenhuysen in Chicago and Anna Yukhananov in Washington; editing by Matthew Lewis and Richard Chang